Your pension planning

 Dario Santangelo

-Why is a pension planning analysis important in the context of a mortgage?
-Buying a property is a long-term commitment and you need to be able to afford your mortgage when you retire or if something happens to you (disability, death).
-Furthermore, the pension planning system is an integral part of the financing strategy, whether for the establishment of personal funds or for amortisation of the loan.
+Purchasing real estate is a long-term commitment, and you need to be able to meet the cost of your mortgage even if you retire or something happens to you (disability, death, etc.).
+What's more, a pension scheme is an integral part of the financing strategy, whether for building up equity or amortising the loan.
+Owners can choose between two repayment options: direct repayment and indirect repayment.

 Indirect amortisation